vispy/vispy-website/index.rst

 * **vispy.app**: simple application framework for creating/embedding OpenGL widgets
 * **vispy.event**: event system.

-The visualisation modules are organized in levels that provide API's to OpenGL at increasing abstraction.
+The visualisation modules are organized in levels that provide API's at increasing abstraction.
 Libraries and applications that use vispy can use it at the desired level.

 Currently, layer 1 and 2 are in Beta stage, work on layer 3 is commencing.